embodied-music-lab/PraatGen/MASTER_PROMPT_CORE_v13.md

 Before processing Sound objects, validate characteristics that affect downstream behavior:

-**A) Channel count:** Query the number of channels.
-If stereo (2+), either convert to mono or warn the user.
-Stereo Sounds drawn with `Draw:` stack channels vertically, displacing the zero axis.
-Stereo Sounds analyzed with `To Pitch:` or `To Formant:` may give unexpected results.

 Guard pattern:

 **A) Channel count:** Query the number of channels.
 If stereo (2+), the script must offer the user a choice of channel handling: left channel only, right channel only, or mix to mono.
 Do not silently convert.
 Stereo Sounds drawn with `Draw:` stack channels vertically, displacing the zero axis.
 Stereo Sounds analyzed with `To Pitch:` or `To Formant:` give different results depending on how channels are combined.